ksinha49/ai-workloads/docs/rag_architecture.md

 In a typical flow the `file-ingestion` Step Function copies the file to the IDP bucket and waits until text extraction completes.
 After the IDP pipeline produces the parsed document, `file-ingestion` publishes the ingestion parameters to `IngestionQueue`.
-The `rag-ingestion-worker` Lambda dequeues these messages and starts the `IngestionStateMachine`.
+The `rag-stack-worker` Lambda dequeues these messages and starts the `IngestionStateMachine`.
 Failed jobs are moved to a dead letter queue and retried automatically using the `batchItemFailures` response format.